4ken/CPI-FS-SDG-4-A_BE/README.md

 2. Run the following command:

    ```
-   npm run seed
+   node seed/seed.js
    ```

-   This command will populate your MongoDB database with initial user information data, including teacher and students.
-You can customize this data as needed.
+   This command will populate your MongoDB database with initial user information data.

 ## Project Structure